aritraroy/UltimateAndroidReference/README.md

 * [Picasso](https://github.com/square/picasso) - A powerful image downloading and caching library for Android
 * [Fresco](https://github.com/facebook/fresco) - An Android library for managing images and the memory they use

+## Image Processing

+* [PhotoFiltersSDK](https://github.com/Zomato/AndroidPhotoFilters) - AndroidPhotoFilters aims to provide fast, powerful and flexible image processing instrument for creating awesome effects on any image media
+* [Glide Transformations](https://github.com/wasabeef/glide-transformations) - An Android transformation library providing a variety of image transformations for Glide
+* [Fresco Processors](https://github.com/wasabeef/fresco-processors) - An Android image processor library providing a variety of image transformations for Fresco
+* [Picasso Transformations](https://github.com/wasabeef/picasso-transformations) - An Android transformation library providing a variety of image transformations for Picasso

 ## Logging
 * [Timber](https://github.com/JakeWharton/timber) - A logger with a small, extensible API which provides utility on top of Android's normal Log class
 * [Logger](https://github.com/orhanobut/logger) - Simple, pretty and powerful logger for Android